The Self-reported Work-related Illness (SWI) and Workplace Injury modules of the LFS

 Thinking of the 12 months since [date], have you had any accident resulting in injury at work or in the course of your work?

 Individuals responding positively to the screening question are then asked whether or not the (most recent) injury resulted from a road accident, and also to confirm whether the injury occurred in their current or most recent job (details of which are recorded as part of the main LFS questioning) or in another job.
-The respondent is then asked how soon they returned to work following the accident and to describe the injury received.
+The respondent is then asked how soon they returned to work following the accident and (from 2006/07) to describe the injury received.
 Individuals reporting either 'fractured or broken bones' or 'dislocated joints' are further asked to recall which bone/joint was fractured/dislocated.
-Similarly, individuals reporting loss of sight are asked how long they were affected by the sight impairment.
-Respondents are asked whether they experienced loss of consciousness or hypothermia as a result of the accident and whether they required resuscitation or hospitalisation.
-Finally respondents are asked to describe how the accident happened.
+Respondents are asked (from 2006/07) whether they experienced loss of consciousness or hypothermia as a result of the accident and whether they required resuscitation or hospitalisation.
+Finally respondents are asked to describe how the accident happened (in 2004/05 and from 2006/07).

 The Self-reported Work-related Illness survey module of the LFS